krishnaaSundaram-QaStack-1989/Playwright_BaseFramework_Final/readme file.txt

 Visual Studio Code

 Extensions
-- code tags by Sreenivas alapati
+- CODE TAGS by Sreenivas alapati
 Eg: ctrl + p Then Shift + >
-now enter
+now enter "code tags" .
+See demo snip in the extension section

+- GITHUB Pull Requests and issues by Github
+In LHS you will find the github stuff to work on

+- GITHUB REPOSITORIES by github

+- GITLENS SUPERCHARGEDby Gitkraken

+- PLAYWRIGHT TEST FOR VSCODE by Microsoft

+- REMOTE  REPOSITORIES by Microsoft